66ball/Test/README.md

 `RGBAdjustContrastFeatherNode` scales each color channel of the input image, adjusts overall contrast, and optionally applies a feathering blur.
-The node supports both NumPy arrays and PyTorch tensors as input images.
+The node supports both NumPy arrays and PyTorch tensors as input images and will safely convert tensors to NumPy arrays when PyTorch is unavailable.

 ### Parameters